552eden/Riffmaster-Research/Alternate_Modes.md

   On a real xbox 360 it will work as a gamepad but not as a guitar sadly. needs more research if we can set the value to a guitar.

-  In this mode the chip boots from address: 0x1ff00000 instead of the normal 0x08000000

   more specifically it will show up with these classnames

    ```